 Problems with depression can arise if your dog is in pain, and an underlying medical condition may be to blame.
 Your dog might become reclusive and unwilling to interact with others if it hurts to move and play.
 Make sure that you rule out problems like osteoarthritis with your vet!

 Dysthymia in dogs is not the same as dysthymia in humans.
 In people, dysthymia refers to a chronic form of depression that is also known as persistent depressive disorder.
 In dogs, dysthymia refers to an apparent loss of awareness of body size.
-According to Leticia Fanucchi, dysthymia may cause confusion, disorientation, and lack of self-awareness.
+According to Leticia Fanucchi, dysthymia may cause confusion, disorientation, and a lack of self-awareness or recognition of themselves.
 Dogs with dysthymia often get stuck behind furniture or in corners and struggle to figure out how to back up or walk around objects.
 Other symptoms associated with dysthymia appear to include growling, whining, and aggression, most likely due to confusion and distress.

 It’s important that you take your pooch to the vet if they show signs of dysthymia, as problems with eyesight and brain tumors can cause confusion that might resemble it.
 If your dog is losing their eyesight, they might struggle to navigate your home.
 Similarly, brain tumors can cause confusion and pacing that may resemble the dysthymia seen in CCD.